 Accurate Thermochemistry and Kinetics of Molecules with Coupled Motions

-Nuclei move often in a complex coupled manner (cf. Fig. 1) .
+Nuclei move often in a complex coupled manner (cf. Figure of methanol dimer ).
 While methods describing the electrons are very accurate, modeling of the nuclear degrees of freedom turn out to be the bottleneck for the overall accuracy.
 Widely used models for nuclear motion (like the rigid-rotor harmonic-oscillator approximation) fail to describe coupled motions.
 Goal of this project is therefore a highly accurate computation of such coupled (and anharmonic) motions at the quantum-mechanical level.
 By using internal coordinates and some properties of the Jacobian , we develop a software that not only computes small systems with benchmark accuracy but also contains approximations for larger systems of technical interest, like biofuels or solvents .

-Muhammad Umer und Kai Leonhard, Ab Initio Calculations of Thermochemical Properties of Methanol Clusters, The Journal of Physical Chemistry A, 2013, volume 117, issue 7, page 1569-1582.
+Muhammad Umer and Kai Leonhard, Ab Initio Calculations of Thermochemical Properties of Methanol Clusters, The Journal of Physical Chemistry A, 2013, volume 117, issue 7, pages 1569-1582.

-Wassja A. Kopp und Kail Leonhard, General formulation of rovibrational kinetic energy operators and matrix elements in internal bond-angle coordinates using factorized Jacobians, The Journal of Chemical Physics, 2016, volume 145, issue 23, page 234102.
+Wassja A. Kopp and Kai Leonhard, General formulation of rovibrational kinetic energy operators and matrix elements in internal bond-angle coordinates using factorized Jacobians, The Journal of Chemical Physics, 2016, volume 145, issue 23, page 234102.

-Leif C. Kröger, Malte Döntgen, Dzmitry Firaha, Wassja A. Kopp und Kai Leonhard, Ab initio kinetics predictions for H-atom abstraction from diethoxymethane by hydrogen, methyl, and ethyl radicals and the subsequent unimolecular reactions, Proceedings of the Combustion Institute, In Press, Corrected Proof.
+Leif C. Kröger, Malte Döntgen, Dzmitry Firaha, Wassja A. Kopp and Kai Leonhard, Ab initio kinetics predictions for H-atom abstraction from diethoxymethane by hydrogen, methyl, and ethyl radicals and the subsequent unimolecular reactions, Proceedings of the Combustion Institute, 2019, volume 37, issue 1, pages 275-282.

 Our research area on molecules with coupled motions comprises currently three projects that are operated by three researchers:

-- In the project „Ab initio Thermochemistry and Kinetics of Molecules with Coupled Large-Amplitude Motions“, funded by DFG, the mathematical foundations of exact and approximate operators are expored and implemented into a software.
+- In the project "Ab initio Thermochemistry and Kinetics of Molecules with Coupled Large-Amplitude Motions", funded by DFG in project number 403683184, the mathematical foundations of exact and approximate operators are expored and implemented into a software.

-- In the project "High-accuracy ab initio rate constants for key reactions in bio-hybrid fuel combustion“, funded by the Cluster of Excellence "Fuel Science Center", the description of reaction coordinates (and the orthogonal degrees of freedom in transition states) is investigated.
+- In the project "High-accuracy ab initio rate constants for key reactions in bio-hybrid fuel combustion“, funded by the Cluster of Excellence 2186 "Fuel Science Center", ID 390919832, the description of reaction coordinates (and the orthogonal degrees of freedom in transition states) is investigated.

-- In the project „Large amplitude motions (Work Package 4)”, funded by the European Commission in EID "AutoChemo", semi-classical phase-space integration is used to determine strongly coupled degrees of freedom.
+- In the finished project "Large amplitude motions (Work Package 4)", funded by the European Commission in EID "AutoChemo" with number 814143, semi-classical phase-space integration is used to determine strongly coupled degrees of freedom.
 The project focuses on the reduction of the coupled space and of the computational effort.